Tuesday, November 19, 2024

 I'm not hijacking posts for nothing.
 This is a post by AJ Richman who is a mate or Captain out working as part of the Captree Fleet in Long Island.
 There must still be a ton of fish out on the South Fork and who knows what it will mean as far as Jersey in the next few weeks.

 The Laura Lee Fleet is a powerhouse of head boat fishing out on the eastern end of Long Island, located near Fire Island and Robert Moses State Park.
 Both beach and boat fishermen out there have been on the meat for over a month and it doesn't seem to be letting up.
-Unfortunately that doesn't mean good things for the striped bass as each day hundreds if not a thousand of striped bass are hooked, kept, or released.
+Unfortunately, that doesn't mean good things for the striped bass as each day hundreds, if not a thousand, of striped bass are hooked, kept, or released.
 Anyway you put it it adds to the F, or striped bass mortality we talk about.
-Either harvested or dead recreational releases.
+That's either harvested or dead recreational releases.

-All of those racks you see are the 2015 and 2018 yer class fish if they fall between that 28-31" slot.
+All of those racks you see are the 2015 and 2018 year class fish if they fall between that 28-31" slot.
 From Rhode Island down to Delaware these fish, either a pile on the deck, or a single carted off the beach, all add to each days total of dead striped bass.
-While the ASMFC manages the fishery to rebuild by 2029 how can these years of fish add to the SSB (Spawning Striped Bass) totals if we are killing them off?
+While the ASMFC manages the fishery with the hope to rebuild it by 2029 how can these years of fish add to the SSB (Spawning Striped Bass) totals if we are killing them off?

 I found it interesting that, maybe just in New York, every kept fish has a Laura Lee Fleet tag it it's mouth or gills.
 I would guess that's for reporting purposes for each boat that heads out for the day.
 The only tags I see in New Jersey are for those 24- 28" inch fish part of the Bonus Tag Program.